pandoc/lua-filters/include-files/README.md

 run.
 I.e., if a file `a/b.md` is included in the main document, and another file `a/b/c.md` should be included, the full relative path must be used.
 Writing `b/c.md` in `a/b.md` would _not_ work.

+### Replacing file extensions

+Extensions of included file paths can be replaced depending on the output format.
+Specifiying the attribute `replace-ext-if-format=<format1>:<ext1>;...;<formatN>:<extN>` replaces the extension of a file path with `<ext1>` if the output format matches `<format1>`.
+Multiple replacements are separated by a semicolon `;`.

+## Format dependend including and exluding

+If an include block need to be included and excluded depending on the output format.
+See the filter `codeblock-filter-format` which can be executed before this filter to achieve the desired result.

+## Errors

+If you set the meta variable `include-fail-if-read-error` to `true`.
+An error while including inexistent or non readable files results in a failure instead of a warning.

 ## Example